Skip to main content

 Conditions have shifted, so re-check whether extra cash complexity is worth it each time.
 Recent reporting describes the official-versus-parallel gap as under 15% in early 2026 versus 100%+ in 2023.
 It also says card, bank, and ATM rates were closer to informal cash outcomes than before.
 Other reporting still flags foreign-card ATM withdrawals as a bad outcome and cites fees often around $10 to $15 USD per transaction.
 Given those mixed signals, treat ATM use as a fallback unless current rates and fees are acceptable for your case.

 Your non-negotiable control point is the audit trail.
 If cash changes hands, log it immediately and capture key details like date, ARS amount, business purpose, recipient, payment source, and linked exchange or transfer ID.
 Run this same protocol consistently, then review your payment methods, receipts, and cash log on a fixed schedule.
-Set the review interval after verification.
+Choose the review interval only after checking actual transaction volume, recordkeeping needs, and adviser guidance.

 You might also find this useful: Handling Hyperinflation: A Financial Guide for Nomads in Argentina.
 When you are ready to replace ad hoc payment steps with one traceable workflow for getting paid and paying out, review Gruv's freelancer merchant of record options.